matraic/m3e/README.md

 Material 3 (M3) introduces a new era of expressive design, focusing on personalization, dynamic color, and enhanced accessibility.
 This monorepo provides a comprehensive suite of reusable components, each crafted to deliver seamless integration, consistent theming, and intuitive user experiences.

+## 🛡️ Disclaimer

+This project is not affiliated with or endorsed by Google.
+“Material Design” and “Material 3” are trademarks of Google LLC.

 ## ✨ Features

 - **Expressive Components**: Leverage Material 3’s design tokens, dynamic color, shape and motion systems for highly customizable UI elements.